Wills and Estate Planning in Colombia

 test-separator

-How does estate planning work in Colombia as opposed to other countries?
+How will and estate planning works in Colombia

 test-separator

-• Spouse and Descendants: If you have a spouse and descendants (children or grandchildren), they will generally have automatic rights to a portion of your assets.
-The exact distribution will depend on the number of descendants and whether they are from the same or different marriages.
+• Spouse and descendants: If you leave behind a spouse and children or grandchildren, they are entitled to a share of your estate.
+The distribution depends on the number and relationship of your descendants.

 test-separator

-• Registration (Optional): If you choose to register your will with a central registry or the notary where it was created, this step can typically be completed relatively quickly, often on the same day as notarization.
+You may choose to register your will with a notary or central registry.
+This step is often completed the same day as notarization.

-Overall, the entire process of getting a will in place in Colombia, from the initial consultation to finalizing the document, typically takes a few weeks to a couple of months, with most of the time spent on drafting and notarization.
-It's essential to start the process well in advance and consult with us as we can provide guidance and help streamline the process based on your specific circumstances.
+Overall, the entire process of getting a wills and estate planning in Colombia, from the initial consultation to finalizing the document, typically takes a few weeks to a couple of months, with most of the time spent on drafting and notarization.
+It's necessary to start the process well in advance and consult with us as we can provide guidance and help streamline the process based on your specific circumstances.

 test-separator

-• Legal Requirements: Colombian laws and procedures related to wills may differ from those in your home country.
-It's crucial to work with an attorney in Colombia who specializes in estate planning and is well-versed in the specific legal requirements and intricacies of Colombian wills.
+• Legal requirements: Colombian inheritance laws and will formalities may differ significantly from those in your home country.
+It's important to work with a local attorney specialized in estate planning and wills to ensure full compliance and legal validity.

-• Assets: Be prepared to provide a comprehensive list of your assets in Colombia, including real estate, bank accounts, investments, and personal property.
-Accurate documentation of your assets is essential for proper estate planning.
+• Asset disclosure: You'll need to provide a detailed inventory of assets located in Colombia: real estate, bank accounts, investments, and personal belongings as part of your estate and will planning process.

-• Registration: While not mandatory, registering your will with a central registry or the notary where it was created can provide an extra layer of security and ease of access in the future.
+• Will registration: While not mandatory, registering your will with a notary or central registry adds an extra layer of legal protection and simplifies future access.

 test-separator